Cheapest car insurance in Missouri for a bad driving record

 Cheapest car insurance after an accident in Missouri

-Travelers has the lowest rates after an accident at $1,993.
-Nationwide also has affordable rates at $2,189.
+Travelers has the lowest average rates after an accident at $1,993 a year.
+Nationwide also offers affordable rates, averaging $2,189 per year.

 CompanyAverage annual premium for clean recordAnnual premium for one at-fault accidentAnnual premium for multiple accident